How Much Does a DAS Solution Cost?

-Whether you’re a small or large business, opting for a Distributed Antenna System (DAS) is a great way to boost your building’s cellular connectivity.
+For enterprise-level businesses, opting for a Distributed Antenna System (DAS) is a great way to enhance your building’s cellular connectivity.
 With the necessity for an uninterrupted cell phone signal in the modern digital age, for personal as well as professional reasons, the decision to employ a DAS is an easy one to make, given its enormous benefits.

 However, the hard part is choosing the right system (active or passive DAS) and considering the huge variations in the DAS system costs.
 To top it all, there are quite a few variables when it comes to estimating the overall cost of an active DAS, such as single or multi-carrier option and effective area.